benspector-mls/flashcards/README.md

 ![I asked chat gpt to give me a dataset of flashcard to study react](./images/chatgpt-data-prompt.png)

-I then stored the resulting data in a `.json` file called `db/flashcards.json` (I made a `db` folder since this is sort of like my "database").
+I then stored the resulting data in a `.json` file called `src/db/flashcards.json` (I made a `src/db` folder since this is sort of like my "database").

 ```json
 {